Skip to main content

 No cleaning necessary

 Sulfuric acid is one of the most important basic chemicals.
-The constant demand is permanently increasing because the properties of sulfuric acid are useful for the production of many different products.
+The constant demand is rising permanently because the properties of sulfuric acid are useful for the production of many different products.

 Some examples of important applications for measuring the concentration of sulfuric acid and oleum with the LiquiSonic® measurement systems:

-- Synthesis gas drying in the chemical and petrochemical industries
+• Synthesis gas drying in the chemical and petrochemical industry

-The two main production processes are the double contact double absorption process (DCDA) - a process in which a vanadium pentoxide (V2O5) catalyst is used to produce highly concentrated sulfuric acid and oleum - and the wet sulfuric acid process (WSA), which removes sulfur from various process gases.
+The two main production processes are the double contact process (double contact double absorption process (DCDA)) - a process where a vanadium pentoxide (V2O5) catalyst is used to produce highly concentrated sulfuric acid and oleum - and the contact process (wet sulfuric acid process (WSA)), which removes sulfur from various process gases.
 The LiquiSonic® measurement system can be easily integrated into the various process stages of both processes mentioned above.
 The fast, robust sensor technology improves plant utilization, process safety, and product yield.

 Double contact process

-The double contact process (DCDA) uses a series of raw materials that synthesize into sulfur dioxide in various reactions.
-First, the SO2-containing gas flows into the drying tower, where water is removed.
-Subsequently, the gas meets the catalyst in the converter, which oxidizes SO2 to SO3 oxidizes.
+The double contact process (DCDA) uses a series of raw materials that synthesize into sulfur dioxide through various reactions.
+First, SO2-containing gas flows into the drying tower, where water is removed from it.
+Then the gas meets the catalyst in the converter, which oxidizes SO2 to SO3 oxidizes.

 2 SO2 + O2 → 2 SO3